-In 2015, French financial actors began to restrict their support to the coal sector.
-For investors, the aim was to exclude companies on the basis of the share of coal in their revenues or in their electricity production.
-For banks, the main initial focus was on ending their direct financing of new mining and coal-fired power plant projects - a process that began in 2015 and was completed in 2017.
-Then, like investors, the French banks began to exclude certain companies from their financing.
-Finally, on the insurance side, AXA and SCOR joined the banks by committing in 2017 and 2019 to no longer insure new coal projects.
+In 2015, French financial actors began to restrict their support However, it remains non-binding and the to the coal sector.
+For investors, the aim was to exclude implementation of the measures announced will be companies on the basis of the share of coal in their revenues evaluated by committees composed in part by financial or in their electricity production.
+For banks, the main initial actors themselves.
+It can therefore be expected that focus was on ending their direct financing of new mining many coal exit plans will not be aligned with the and coal-fired power plant projects - a process that began in 2015 and was completed in 2017.
+Then, like investors, the objective of limiting global warming to a maximum of 1.5°C. This is already the case with the new policy French banks began to exclude certain companies from their published by Société Générale a few days after the July financing.
+Finally, on the insurance side, AXA and SCOR joined 2 commitment. the banks by committing in 2017 and 2019 to no longer insure new coal projects.